simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

   INNER JOIN coordinates t ON t.id = r.to;
 ```

-To match the returned column names while avoiding name clashes in Dart, moor
+To match the returned column names while avoiding name clashes in Dart, drift
 will generate a class having an `id`, `name`,  `id1`, `lat`, `long`, `lat1` and
 a `long1` field.
 Of course, that's not helpful at all - was `lat1` coming from `from` or `to`